holidayextras/praetorian/README.md

 ### Complex Types

 Praetorian supports both complex data types `array` and `object`.
-Both can be used in a schema recursively;
+Both can be used in a schema recursively.

 #### Array

-Type `array` needs a JSON key of "items".
+Type `array` needs a JSON key of `items`.
 Inside an `array` you can pass more basic or complex types as required.
 As with basic types, `array` can have a "required" JSON key.

 _Note: when passing JSON data as an `array` type, the "items" structure can be repeated as many times as you need._